ITR-U Updated Return India: Cost, Eligibility & Penalty Slabs (2025–26)

 | Sale consideration | ₹90,00,000 | ₹90,00,000 |

-Before October 1, 2024, share buybacks were taxed as capital gains in the hands of the shareholder (at a special 20% rate at the company level under Section 115QA).
+Before October 1, 2024, share buybacks were taxed at the company level under Section 115QA.
+Shareholders received buyback proceeds effectively free of further tax at their end.

-From October 1, 2024, the treatment changed.
-Proceeds from share buybacks are now taxed as dividend income in the hands of the shareholder, at their applicable slab rate.
-The cost of acquisition of the shares bought back is then treated as a capital loss in the shareholder's hands, which can be set off or carried forward under normal capital loss rules.
+From October 1, 2024, this changed.
+Buyback proceeds are now taxed as dividend income in the hands of the shareholder at their applicable slab rate.
+The cost of acquisition of shares bought back is treated as a capital loss, which can be set off or carried forward under normal capital loss rules.

-Having documentation in order makes filing accurate and protects against scrutiny.
-The following are relevant for common capital gains scenarios:
+Accurate documentation makes filing clean and protects against scrutiny.
+The following are relevant for common capital gains situations:

-No. Many LTCG cases are now at 12.5%, but STCG on listed equity and equity mutual funds is 20% under Section 111A.
-STCG on property, gold, and other non-equity assets is taxed at your applicable slab rate.
-The 12.5% rate applies specifically to long-term gains.
+No. The 12.5% rate applies to LTCG under Sections 112A and 112.
+STCG on listed equity and equity mutual funds is 20% under Section 111A.
+STCG on property, gold, and other non-equity assets is taxed at the applicable slab rate.
+The correct rate depends on asset type and holding period.

-Yes, but only if you are a resident individual or HUF selling immovable property acquired before July 23, 2024.
-In that case, you can choose between 12.5% without indexation or 20% with indexation, whichever results in lower tax.
-For all other assets and for property acquired on or after July 23, 2024, indexation is not available.
+Yes, but only for resident individuals and HUFs selling immovable property acquired before July 23, 2024.
+The choice is between 12.5% without indexation or 20% with indexation using the applicable CII values.
+The CII for FY 2025-26 is 376, notified by CBDT via Notification No. 70/2025.
+For property acquired on or after July 23, 2024 and for all other assets, indexation is not available.

-No. The ₹1.25 lakh annual exemption applies only to LTCG under Section 112A, which covers listed equity shares, equity-oriented mutual funds, and business trust units where STT is paid.
+No. The ₹1.25 lakh annual exemption applies only to LTCG under Section 112A, covering listed equity shares, equity-oriented mutual funds, and business trust units where STT is paid.
 It does not apply to property, gold, debt funds, or other asset classes.

 No. Capital losses can only be set off against capital gains.
 Short-term capital losses can be set off against both STCG and LTCG.
 Long-term capital losses can only be set off against LTCG.
 Neither type can be adjusted against salary, business income, or other income heads.

 From AY 2024-25 onwards, the maximum exemption under both Section 54 and Section 54F is capped at ₹10 crore.
-Any capital gains reinvested beyond this amount do not qualify for exemption under these sections.
+Capital gains reinvested beyond this amount do not qualify for exemption under these sections, regardless of the reinvestment amount.

-No. Debt-oriented mutual funds with 35% or less equity exposure, acquired on or after April 1, 2023, are covered by Section 50AA and taxed at slab rate irrespective of holding period.
-They do not get the 12.5% LTCG treatment regardless of how long you hold them.
+No. Debt-oriented mutual funds with 35% or less equity exposure acquired on or after April 1, 2023 are covered by Section 50AA and taxed at slab rate irrespective of holding period.
+The 12.5% LTCG treatment does not apply regardless of how long the units are held.

 From October 1, 2024, buyback proceeds are taxed as dividend income in the hands of the shareholder at the applicable slab rate.
 The cost of shares bought back is treated as a capital loss.
-Report buyback income under Income from Other Sources, not under capital gains.
+Buyback income is reported under Income from Other Sources, not under capital gains.

-No. Capital gains taxed at special rates under Sections 111A, 112A, and 112 are excluded from the Section 87A rebate.
-Even if your total income falls below the rebate threshold, you still owe capital gains tax at the applicable rate on these gains.
+No. Capital gains taxed at special rates under Sections 111A, 112A, and 112 are excluded from the Section 87A rebate for FY 2025-26.
+Even if total income falls below the rebate threshold, capital gains tax at the applicable special rate remains payable.
+Please consult a SEBI-registered investment adviser or qualified tax professional if you are unsure how this applies to your specific situation.

 Up to 8 assessment years, provided the income tax return for the year in which the loss was incurred was filed on time.
-A late-filed return forfeits the right to carry forward capital losses.
+A late-filed return forfeits the right to carry forward capital losses for that year.

-If you cannot complete the reinvestment required for Sections 54 or 54F before the ITR filing due date, you can deposit the unspent capital gains in a CGAS account with a notified PSU bank.
-This preserves your exemption eligibility while you complete the purchase or construction within the prescribed time limits.
-Unutilised CGAS deposits at the end of the time limit become taxable as LTCG in that year.
+Where the reinvestment required for Sections 54 or 54F cannot be completed before the ITR filing due date, the unspent capital gains may be deposited in a CGAS account with a notified PSU bank.
+This preserves exemption eligibility while the purchase or construction is completed within the prescribed time limits.
+Unutilised CGAS deposits at the end of the time limit are treated as taxable LTCG in that year.

-Not in all cases.
-NRIs pay capital gains tax on Indian assets at broadly similar rates, but there are important differences.
-TDS is deducted at source on capital gains arising to NRIs, with the buyer required to deduct TDS before making payment, unlike resident investors where TDS on capital gains generally does not apply.
-NRIs also cannot claim the basic exemption benefit under Section 111A the way resident individuals can.
-However, the applicable Double Taxation Avoidance Agreement (DTAA) between India and the NRI's country of residence may reduce the effective rate.
-NRIs should assess their position under the relevant DTAA and ensure required documentation is in place before any significant capital asset disposal.
+Broadly similar rates apply to NRIs for Indian assets, but with important differences.
+TDS is deducted at source on capital gains arising to NRIs, with the buyer required to deduct before payment.
+NRIs cannot offset the basic exemption limit against special-rate capital gains under Sections 111A or 112A, unlike resident individuals who can use the unexhausted basic exemption against such gains in some cases.
+The applicable Double Taxation Avoidance Agreement (DTAA) between India and the NRI's country of residence may modify the effective rate.
+NRIs should assess their position under the relevant DTAA before any significant capital asset disposal.

 No spam.
 Only new posts, simple explainers, and practical money checklists for busy professionals.